Alfresco/alfresco-ng2-components/docs/user-guide/theming.md

 # Theming an ADF app

+**Theming** is the process of adding your own color scheme to add style to an existing design.

 The [Material Design](https://material.io/guidelines/material-design/introduction.html)
 specification doesn't specify a single color scheme.
 Instead it uses the concept of color **themes** to allow designers some flexibility in their choice of colors.